Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

 ## 1. **Country Page**

-The Country page offers detailed statistics on a specific country's COVID-19 data.
-Users can easily change the selected country and toggle between displaying data cumulatively or in density form.
-The interactive line chart on this page allows users to visualize the data dynamically.
+The Country page provides detailed statistics about COVID-19 in a particular country.
+Users can easily pick a different country and switch between showing data cumulatively or in density form.
+There's also an interactive line chart on this page that helps users see the data in a dynamic way.

 ## 2. **Pie Chart Representation**